lizaodawn/IMMARKUS-wiki-clone/t_04-Designing-Data-Model.md

 # Creating Entities and Properties in Annotation Mode

 To create entities in the image gallery, click the subfolder containing the images you want to work with.
-(See **figure 2** for the image gallery in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/t_03-Interface-Overview)) This will open the images in the folder.
+(If you cannot find the image gallery, see **figure 2** in the [Interface Overview](https://github.com/rsimon/immarkus/wiki/t_03-Interface-Overview)) This will open the images in the folder.

 1. In the Image Gallery, decide which part of the image you would like to tag and [draw a shape](https://github.com/rsimon/immarkus/wiki/t_05-Annotating-Image#draw-annotations).